A magnetic tight-binding model: surface properties of transition metals and cobalt nanoparticles: Methodology

-And the Stoner parameter $I$, defined as $I=U_d/n_0$. $I$ and $U$ are self-consistency parameters to obtain a correct magnetic moment.
-The equation (\ref{eq:tb_etot}) gives a form of the electronic on-site total energy in the tight-binding approximation.
-We can then obtain the total energy of a magnetic system by making the summation in the expression (\ref{eq:tb_etot}) depending on the spin :\\
+where $I$ is the Stoner parameter. $I$ and $U$ are self-consistency parameters that are employed to obtain a correct spin magnetic moment.
+The band energy $E_b$ of a magnetic system can be derived through the summation in Eq. (\ref{eq:tb_etot}) depending on the spin:\\

-By making this summation of the band energy \textit{spin up} and \textit{spin down} containing respectively $n_\uparrow$ et $n_\downarrow$ electrons, we obtain :
+The summation of the bands \textit{spin up} and \textit{spin down} containing respectively $N_\uparrow$ et $N_\downarrow$ electrons gives:

-Or linearly :
+Or linearly:

-The variation of the energy when we make the transition from a non magnetic state to a magnetic state is then given by :
+The variation in energy that occurs during the transition from a non-magnetic state to a magnetic state can be expressed as follows:

-If our tight-binding parameters are extracted from the density functional theory (DFTà band structure, the effective coulomb repulsion $U_d$ contains the correlations \cite{cite2}.